 When was the last time you had your pet’s teeth cleaned?
 According to the AVMA, pets who have never had a teeth cleaning have signs of dental disease by the time they are three years old.
-For that reason, Willoughby Animal Hospital recommends that all pets have a yearly dental cleaning and oral examination.
+For that reason, We recommend having a dental examination performed to determine the level of possible dental disease your pet may be experiencing after 3 years of age.
+If a dental cleaning is found to be necessary, our doctor will create an estimate specifically tailored to your pets needs so that we may perform a dental with the utmost safety.

 Gum Disease in Dogs and Cats